-- (ASTRONOMY) A cloud of gas and
+- In astronomy, an envelope is a cloud of gas and

 dust that surrounds one or more stars or some other astronomical object.